Some Truths about Carbs

 - You might even be surprised by the vast array of healthy carbs.
 Really what I mean is the vast array of healthy foods that contain carbohydrates because carbohydrate is a nutrient, not a type of food.
 You’ll find carbohydrates in nuts, non-starchy vegetables like broccoli, fruits like blueberries, roasted chickpeas, yogurt, milk, tofu and lots more.
 These nutrient-dense foods don’t belong in the same category as cola, sweet tea, ice cream and toaster pastries.
 Also, I’m not saying that you should never eat these nutrient-poor foods, but I do suggest limiting them.

 - Know that not all starches are the same.
 I talk about resistant starch a good bit because it’s pretty cool.
 As a reminder, resistant starch is resistant to our digestive enzymes.
 Instead of being digested and absorbed and adding to blood sugar levels, resistant starch journeys down to the large intestine where it makes our gut bacteria happy.
 Microbes in our colon make a meal out of this unique fiber and thrive.
 In the process, beneficial compounds like butyrate are formed.
-Lentils, black beans, uncooked oats and HealthSenseTM High Fiber Wheat Flour are some of my favorites sources of resistant starch.
+Lentils, black beans, and uncooked oats are some of my favorites sources of resistant starch.

 - Look for higher-fiber starches.
 There are so many different types of fiber, and we need all of them.
 And for people with diabetes or prediabetes, fiber is no less important.
 In fact, diets with an abundance and variety of fibers is linked to less type 2 diabetes.
 And consuming various viscous fibers helps people who have type 2 diabetes.
 Resistant starch type of fiber doesn’t contribute to blood sugar.
 Yet people with blood sugar concerns often consume low amounts of fiber because of their worry about carbs in general and starchy foods in particular.
 Don’t fear carbs.
 Make your carbs count.
-And one way to do that is to choose healthy carbs that have lots of fiber: lentils, beans, barley, quinoa, popcorn and foods made with HealthSenseTM High Fiber Wheat Flour.
-Remember this flour has 10 times the amount of fiber as traditional wheat flour!
+And one way to do that is to choose healthy carbs that have lots of fiber: lentils, beans, barley, quinoa, and popcorn.

 - Learn your individualized blood sugar response.
 Your diabetes is not the same as your neighbor’s or your friend’s.
 Your response to various foods and amounts of food is also uniquely yours.
 And muddying the picture even more: your blood sugar response to various foods and amounts of food changes from meal to meal and under different conditions.
 To learn how food affects, you’ll need to measure your blood sugar levels.
 Learn more with Test Blood Sugar Twice and Blood Sugar Basics.